Save Mula with Early Bird Discounts

 Lauren joined Explorer Chick as a Guide in 2018, leading our backpacking trips in Red River Gorge, Kentucky.
 Since then, she’s guided more than 300 Explorer Chicks on adventures in 12 states and 7 countries, hiking over 1500 SHE-nanigan filled miles with our bold sisterhood of women!
 Born, raised, and currently residing in Cincinnati Ohio, Lauren spends her free time finding quirky roadside Americana stops on road trips, camping in her 1983 Burro camper, spoiling the heck out of her two dogs and three cats, and pouring beers at a local brewery.
 Lauren graduated from Georgia State University with her bachelor’s in Anthropology and worked as an educator in museums, zoos, and aquariums before making the leap to guiding full-time.
 Lauren is certified in Wilderness First Aid & CPR and is a certified Instructor for Leave No Trace, the American Canoe Association (ACA) in River Kayak and Canoe, and USA Archery.
 She is also a Certified Interpretive Guide through the National Association for Interpretation (NAI), an ACA Paddlesports Safety Facilitator, and an AIDA 1 Freediver.

 Mary is an Explorer Chick Guide who prioritizes seeing a little more of the world every day.
-In her 17 years as a seasonal road-warrior nomad, she has hiked in all 50 states, lived in 9 (PA, MD, VA, ME, OR, NM, MT, CA, and currently CO), and is well on her way to standing on 1,000 summits.
+In her 18 years as a seasonal road-warrior nomad, she has hiked in all 50 states, lived in 10 (PA, MD, VA, ME, OR, NM, MT, CA, CO, and currently UT), and is well on her way to standing on 1,000 summits.
 She celebrated both her 30th and 40th birthdays at the bottom of the Grand Canyon and has thru-hiked the John Muir Trail and section-hiked the Continental Divide Trail.
 Internationally, she’s trodded the Inca Trail, Northern Ireland’s Causeway Coast Trail, and ski-toured to hot springs in Iceland.
-Last summer she began learning the ancient art of equine-supported backcountry travel with her two handsome mules, Astro and Zorro.
-Mary is a Wilderness First Responder and former ski patroller.
+Two summers ago she began learning the ancient art of equine-supported backcountry travel with her handsome mule Zorro.
+Mary is a Wilderness First Responder, former ski patroller, and search and rescue volunteer.
 When she’s not hiking, riding, or skiing, Mary makes her living as a freelance science and travel writer, specializing in geology and adventure travel.
+She has published three books and over 1,000 magazine articles.

-When she is home in Cincinnnati, you’ll find her cycling to local breweries, falling off the wall at the bouldering gym, making her house a home, taking advantage of her kitchen, and squeezing in as much time as possible with her family and friends.
+When she is home in Cincinnati, you’ll find her cycling to local breweries, talking to her houseplants, and squeezing in as much time as possible with her family and friends.

 Savannah is an Explorer Chick Guide with a passion for meditation on foot.
 In 2015 she became a long-distance hiker, walking from Key West to Maine on the Florida Trail and Appalachian Trail.
 This experience changed her life in many ways, instilling deep gratitude within her for the simple things in life.
 Since then she has accumulated over 11,000 miles of long-distance backpacking on trails all over the country.
 She has walked from Mexico to Canada on the Pacific Crest Trail, from Phoenix to Albuquerque on the Grand Enchantment Trail, from Denver to Durango on the Colorado Trail, and from Glacier National Park to Cape Alava on the Pacific Northwest Trail.
 She has completed remote routes in the Arizona Wilderness as a solo long-distance backpacker, such as the Sky Islands Traverse, which encompasses 10 of southeast Arizona’s most prominent sky islands.
 Savannah is also a certified Wilderness First Responder.